matplotlib/matplotlib/doc/faq/howto_faq.rst

 By default, Matplotlib positions the x location of the ylabel so that it does not overlap any of the y ticks.
 You can override this default behavior by specifying the coordinates of the label.
-The example below shows the default behavior in the left subplots, and the manual setting in the right subplots.
+The example below shows the default behavior in the left subplots and the manual setting in the right subplots.

 .. figure:: ../gallery/pyplots/images/sphx_glr_align_ylabels_001.png